mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/custom-domain/index.md

 ## Configure a custom domain

 To configure Kommander to use a custom domain, the domain name must be provided in an installation config file.
-E.g. to use the domain `mycluster.domain.dom`, create the following file:
+For example, to use the domain `mycluster.domain.dom`, create the following file:

 ```yaml
 apiVersion: config.kommander.mesosphere.io/v1alpha1